cratuki/mill_forth/README.md

 # Status

-This is a work in progress.
-It should build, but is not yet far enough along to do anything as of writing.

-# Project description

-A Mill Forth interpreter is composed within a larger system.

-There is a key concept, 'gas'.
+This project builds but has little functionality.
+It discredited its original hypothesis.

+The starting hypothesis,

+    That a gas-powered forth engine would be useful as a general-purpose interpreter to be embedded in larger systems.

+The 'gas' concept serves the same role as Ethereum gas,

-That enclosing system periodically gives our interpreter an amount of 'gas' that can be regarded as fuel for running tasks.
+    The enclosing system periodically gives an amount of 'gas' to our interpreter that is consumed as it runs.

-The interpreter should never be stuck in an infinite loop.
-At some point, it runs out of gas, and returns initiative to the enclosing system.

-As such, this system is designed to not be Turing-complete.

-Building this is a learning exercise, and it will contain design errors.

-# Design errors so far
+    In this respect, the machine is technically not a turing machine, and cannot get into infinite loops.

+Through work, I formed a conclusion that there are better approaches to create a gas-powered interpreter.
+For example, a better approach would be to create a gas-powered virtual machine (either stack or register-based) and them to implement forth on top of that.

+There was a further design error in the implementation of the stack here,

     Implementation of the stack is done via pooling of malloc'd blocks.

     The design would be tighter if the stack used the same memory space as the dictionary.
-They could grow from different ends.
+Each could grow from different ends.
+Other forth systems use this approach.

 # License (MIT)